-FACTORS ENABLING SUCCESS IN FACTORS PREVENTING SUCCESS IN ACHIEVING COMMUNITY OUTREACH ACHIEVING COMMUNITY OUTREACH GOALS: GOALS: Reaching out to a diverse group of community stakeholders Effective marketing efforts that broadly distributed information throughout the community Dedicated staff and resources for the outreach and engagement process Multiple opportunities to Event attendees disproportionately from certain segments of the community, such as long-term homeowners Difficulty engaging populations with less housing stability, such as renters or people experiencing homelessness Outreach does not reflect opinions participate throughout engagement processVariety of ways to participate in of those who have been excluded from the community due to high cost of housing multiple settings (online surveys, community meetings, small group discussions, etc.) Lack of housing staff and resource Need for a variety of participation formats as well as more outreach Partnerships with nonprofit online and using social media organizations providing fair housing services Limited time for completing a robust outreach process Residents lacking time and resources to participate in community meetings Lack of childcare provided at meetings Confusion about the fair housing topics discussed at meetings residents.
+FACTORS PREVENTING SUCCESS IN ACHIEVING COMMUNITY OUTREACH GOALS:

+- Event attendees disproportionately from certain segments of the community, such as long-term homeowners - Difficulty engaging populations with less housing stability, such as renters or people experiencing homelessness - Outreach does not reflect opinions of those who have been excluded from the community due to high cost of housing - Lack of housing staff and resources - Need for a variety of participation formats as well as more outreach online and using social media - Limited time for completing a robust outreach process - Residents lacking time and resources to participate in community meetings - Lack of childcare provided at meetings - Confusion about the fair housing topics discussed at meetings residents.
 Two other factors ranked in the top five for three out of four of the fair housing issues: availability of larger affordable units and land use/zoning laws.
 These five factors are highlighted in Table 3 on following pages.